fchenhau/AU-ECDSA-Node/readme.md

 ## Project Goals
-- Use public/private key cryptography to secure wallet, so that only if the person owns the private key of the wallet can initiate a fund transfer.
+- Use ECDSA public/private key cryptography to secure wallet, so that only if the person owns the private key of the wallet can initiate a fund transfer.

 ## ECDSA Node